Skip to main content

 Another way trees benefit our watershed is with the power of their leaves.
 A tree’s leaves and stems, altogether called the tree’s “canopy,” catch rainwater as it falls onto the tree.
 This rainwater either drips and trickles down the tree to reach the roots, or it stays on the leaves and evaporates back into the air.
 In each of these scenarios, the tree reduces the amount of runoff rushing into nearby streams, limiting water pollution and flooding.

-In a similar way to how urban trees protect from heat with their shade, trees planted along a stream can help shade and protect the water.
+In a similar way to how urban trees block the sun’s heat with their shade, trees planted along a stream can help shade and protect the water.
 Due to development, many trees have been removed from along stream banks.
 Streams without trees are exposed to the sun, which warms the water and makes it unlivable for some fish and other organisms.
-When trees are planted near a waterway, they not only provide habitat for birds, insects, and other creatures, but also shade a livable temperature for aquatic creatures.
+In addition to providing habitat for birds, insects, and other land creatures, trees planted near a waterway enable habitat for aquatic creatures by maintaining a livable water temperature.

 Where to plant a tree

 A tree can benefit the environment around it regardless of where it's planted.
-It can help cool the area in the summer, capture carbon, and provide natural green space that has proven important for human wellbeing.
-When looking to plant trees, here are some spaces to consider:
+It can help cool the area in the summer, capture carbon from the air, and provide natural green space that has proven important for human wellbeing.

 Street trees planted in the parkways of urban yards have to meet certain requirements for maintaining visibility and accessibility of the street and sidewalk, but it’s worth it to add shade and beauty to urban areas.
-If you’d like to plant a street tree in your yard, contact Friends of Grand Rapids Parks to apply for a free street tree.
+Contact Friends of Grand Rapids Parks to apply for a free street tree.